Amino Acids

 Citrulline is a compound that supports blood flow and muscle endurance.
 It helps the body produce nitric oxide, which relaxes and widens blood vessels.
 Found naturally in foods like watermelons, cucumbers, and pumpkins, citrulline is popular among athletes for its ability to enhance exercise performance, reduce fatigue, and accelerate recovery.
 It plays a key role in healthy circulation and effective physical performance.

-Glutamic acid is an amino acid that plays a key role in brain function and muscle energy.
-It acts as a major neurotransmitter involved in learning and memory, while also supporting protein synthesis and cognitive performance.
-Commonly found in protein-rich foods such as meat, eggs, and dairy, glutamic acid is essential for maintaining healthy brain activity and overall physical strength.
+Glutamic acid is an amino acid that plays a crucial role in brain function and muscle energy.
+It functions as a primary neurotransmitter involved in learning and memory, while also aiding protein synthesis and cognitive performance.
+Commonly found in protein-rich foods such as meat, eggs, and dairy, glutamic acid is vital for maintaining healthy brain activity and overall physical strength.

 Glutamine is an amino acid that supports gut health and strengthens the immune system.
-It plays a key role in maintaining intestinal function, aiding digestion, and supporting muscle recovery.
+It plays an important role in maintaining intestinal function, aiding digestion, and supporting muscle recovery.
 Commonly found in meats, eggs, and dairy products, glutamine is also used in supplements to promote digestive health and immune function.

 Glycine is an amino acid that supports sleep quality, skin health, and overall recovery.
 As a building block of proteins, it plays a vital role in collagen production, wound healing, and maintaining healthy skin.
 Glycine is found in protein-rich foods such as meat, fish, and dairy, and is commonly used in supplements to promote restful sleep and tissue repair.